ankrutik/notes/Orea V3.md

 Aim dial in for a sweet, juicy, clean cup.

 Using this brewer at work.
 I carry filter paper, ground coffee, and a milk pitcher to pour water.
 Water temperature seems to be between 80 and 88.
 Coffee turns out great with a double bloom recipe of 1:13.33.

+Might have to go 3-5 degrees cooler as compared to a V60 or Origami.
 ## Known Recipes
 ### Maria Stritz
 42 Red Clix